AnkitaKataria22/AnkitaKataria22/README.md

 - 👋 Hi, I’m Ankita Kataria
 - 👀 I’m interested in coding and want to contribute in open source
-- 🌱 I’m currently learning java and cloud computing
+- 🌱 I’m currently learning java